 Welcome to Reception

-We have two classes in Reception - Giraffes and Lions.
+We have two classes in Reception - Starfish and Seahorses.
 Our teachers and teaching assistants are as follows:

 Teaching Assistant - Mrs E. Toth

 We believe that children learn best through play and by initiating their own activities and they are given every opportunity to do so whilst they are with us.
 With access to indoor and outdoor purpose-built facilities children are able to develop their play through fun and challenging experiences.
 Books and resources are accessible and the children are encouraged to be independent and select their own tools and materials.
 The children play a key role in which topics we cover and we share the themes of these half-term topics with you so that support can be given at home.